-- We provide a learning environment that builds the desire, skills and capacities for everyone to be a successful lifelong learner - We actively engage learners in processes to reflect on and recognise how they learn this allows them to connect their learning to real life contexts and apply it complex and unfamiliar situations - We know that students need basic skills in literacy and numeracy to allow them to solve problems and think at higher levels - We provide opportunities for students to practise these skills and achieve fluency and automaticity - Learners have the opportunity and training to work effectively in groups or independently - Students are taught to be conscious learners, who know how to inquire and have the research skills to do so - Students use technology efficiently and ethically to research, communicate and create and express themselves using a variety of modes of communication - Our learners engage with "big ideas" through their inquiries and act on their learning - Along with teachers, students generate questions to guide their inquiry - Students experience personalised learning, based on their questions, abilities and on a continual cycle of assessment and feedback between students and teachers - Teaching methods facilitate the gradual release of responsibility for learning and provide flexibility for learners to extend their own capacities for learning in a changing world - Teachers use student-centred, integrated pedagogies that encompass a range of teaching strategies - Teachers are encouraged to plan using Learning Design and TfEL, continuing to develop teaching/learning programs, which encourage student-initiated learning
+- We provide a learning environment that builds the desire, skills and capacities for everyone to be a successful learner. - We actively engage learners in processes to reflect on and recognise how they learn this allows them to connect their learning to real life contexts and apply it complex and unfamiliar situations. - We know that students need foundational skills in literacy and numeracy to allow them to solve problems and think at higher levels. - We provide opportunities for students to practise skills and achieve fluency and automaticity. - Learners work collaboratively to develop a range of team skills and broaden their understandings. - Students are taught to be conscious learners, who know how to inquire and have the research skills to do so.

-The use of digital technologies in the classroom supports this learning and encourages students to continue their learning beyond the classroom
+- Students use technology efficiently and ethically to research, communicate and create and express themselves using a variety of modes of communication. - Our learners engage with "big ideas" through their inquiries and act on their learning. - Along with teachers, students generate questions to guide their inquiry. - Students experience personalised learning, based on their questions, abilities and on a continual cycle of assessment and feedback between students and teachers. - Teaching methods facilitate the gradual release of responsibility for learning and provide flexibility for learners to extend their own capacities for learning in a changing world - Teachers use student-centred, integrated pedagogies that encompass a range of teaching strategies. - Teachers are encouraged to plan using Learning Design and TfEL, continuing to develop teaching/learning programs, which encourage student agency. - The use of digital technologies in the classroom supports this learning and encourages students to continue their learning beyond the classroom.